-Trees for Troops – Bringing Christmas Cheer to Military Members & Families
+Trees for Troops: Bringing Christmas Cheer to Military Members and Families

 How do you get a living Christmas tree from America to our troops overseas?
 It’s not Christmas magic.
 It’s a program called Trees for Troops.
-This non-profit organization works with local farmers and numerous donations to bring the Christmas spirit to military families.
+This nonprofit organization works with local farmers and numerous donors to bring the Christmas spirit to military families.

-It was amazing to think about how many people had donated time or money to bring us our tree: from the farmers to the volunteers, FedEx, and anyone who made a donation to the organization.
+It was amazing to think about how many people donated time or money to bring us our tree, from the farmers to the volunteers, FedEx and anyone who made a donation to the organization.
 As a result of their efforts, my kids had a real Christmas tree, and our house was filled with the Christmas spirit.

-Trees for Troops Weekend is usually held on the first weekend of December.
-That will be December 4-6, 2020.
+Trees for Troops weekend is usually held the first weekend of December.
+That will be Dec.
+3-5, 2021.
 Keep in mind that some locations may have an alternate date.
 Contact your local MWR office for more information.

 Thousands of volunteers and many generous donations make this effort possible.
-In 2018, 16,599 farm-grown Christmas Trees which were donated by roughly 450 Christmas Tree growers, retailers, and their customers in 25 states.
+In 2018, 16,599 farm-grown Christmas trees were donated by roughly 450 Christmas tree growers, retailers and their customers in 25 states.